|

 this

-group identified visually homogenous areas and took 8 soil cores from each
+group identified visually homogenous areas and took 8 soil cores from

-were later published in the Soil
+results were later published in the

-Science Society of America Journal (62:683-690).
-This work
+Soil Science Society of America Journal (62:683-690).
+This

-III-P, organic carbon, total nitrogen, NH4-N, and NO3-N) existed at
+(Mehlich III-P, organic carbon, total nitrogen, NH4-N, and NO3-N)

-distances less than 3 feet apart .
+existed at distances less than 3 feet apart .

-This was an alarming finding, considering early 1990's research thrusts in
+This was an alarming finding, considering early 1990's research thrusts

-clearly yes.
+to that was clearly yes.
 Ensuing work by

 Solie et al.1999